deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Sexist, dude."

 "No, *listen*."
 Julian was getting irritated now.
-"She spent those years with *Gaoians*, and… you've seen her, a lot of the time she slips back into their language, their expressions and mannerisms.
+"She spent those years with *Gaoians*, and... you've seen her, a lot of the time she slips back into their language, their expressions and mannerisms.
 She's gone native, man.
 And given what I know of Gaoian society, that'll have primed her to connect better with women than with men."

-"Guys…"
+"Guys..."

 "Sounds like a fucking good reason to give her some human contact, then."
 Lewis protested, his own hackles raising.